 The good news is this is preventable in the future.
 Follow these guidelines to prevent film fogging:

-• Don’t load and unload your camera film in direct light.
+- Don’t load and unload your camera film in direct light.

-• Store your undeveloped film out of direct light and in a cool, dry place.
+- Store your undeveloped film out of direct light and in a cool, dry place.

-• Make sure you load the film in your camera correctly and is light-tight.
-You can test out how light tight your camera is putting a piece of darkroom paperOpens in a new tab. in the camera where the film should go, close the back, walk around outside in bright light, and then develop it to see if it has any light leaks.
+- Make sure you load the film in your camera correctly and is light-tight.
+You can test out how light tight your camera is putting a piece of darkroom paper in the camera where the film should go, close the back, walk around outside in bright light, and then develop it to see if it has any light leaks.

-• Make sure to load your film tank in complete darkness and the lid is tightly sealed.
+- Make sure to load your film tank in complete darkness and the lid is tightly sealed.
 Avoid even a little bit of light coming under or through the cracks in a door.

-• Measure out your chemicals correctly according to the manufacture’s instructions.
+- Measure out your chemicals correctly according to the manufacture’s instructions.

-• Measure the temperature of your developer with a thermometer to get the appropriate development time.
-See this website for information about film development timesOpens in a new tab..
+- Measure the temperature of your developer with a thermometer to get the appropriate development time.
+See this website for information about film development times.
 Choose your film and developer to see dilution ratio, what temperature works best (68 F is generally what to aim for how, and long to develop (generally 7 – 10 minutes).

 4. Why Is My Film So Grainy?